 Monitoring, Reporting, and Evaluation Specialist

-The Volunteer will require strong skills in statistics in order to support the organization in consolidating their M&E system, developing sound indicators and strengthening institutional capacity to report.
-The Response Volunteer will also be expected to support strengthening the partnership between both institutions by serving as link for coordination, planning, and identifying potential opportunities to combine efforts that benefit youth and communities.
-Lastly, this Response position will support Peace Corps Volunteers in the field who are also collaborating with Guides and Scouts.
+The PCRV will require strong skills in statistics in order to support the organization in consolidating their M&E system, developing sound indicators and strengthening institutional capacity to report.
+The PCRV will also be expected to support strengthening the partnership between both institutions by serving as link for coordination, planning, and identifying potential opportunities to combine efforts that benefit youth and communities.
+Lastly, this Response assignment will support Peace Corps Volunteers in the field who are also collaborating with Guides and Scouts.
 The goal of this assignment is to contribute innovative methodologies and tools for the development of statistics, indicators and reports.

 Please note that departure dates and other details of this project could change because of the uncertainties as Peace Corps and local partners resume volunteer operations.
 Candidates selected for this position will be arriving in Costa Rica together as a group, so while the departure dates for the whole group could change, dates cannot be changed for individual candidates.